The Geneseo girls’ soccer team sailed through competition this past week to earn wins over Morris and Dixon.

 After the break, Wirth knocked one past the Dixon goalie on the assist from Radue at 42:00, while Kylie Lembke added Geneseo’s final goal of the game, unassisted, at 65:00.

-The Lady Leafs finished the game with 18 shots on goal and Dietrich made one save.
+Page 2 of 2 - The Lady Leafs finished the game with 18 shots on goal and Dietrich made one save.

 Dixon took one shot on goal and had 12 goalie saves.